British shorthair aesthetics

 The British Shorthair is the world’s third most popular domestic cat.
 Which makes it easy to find a breeder.
 The breed has been a popular choice since the 1870s.

 For decades, serious breeders have put a lot of effort into breeding healthy cats.
 And with much success.
-With that said, paying a little more for your British Shorthair will probably be better than buying the cheapest option.
+With that said, paying a little more for your specimen will probably be better than buying the cheapest option.
 Serious breeders tend to have the best intentions for the cat.
 A healthy British Shorthair can live between 12 and 20 years.

 British shorthair price